Graph Skeletons and Diminishing Minors: Preliminaries

-\begin{Remark} Any length space is quasi-isometric to a graph, as such most results proven about the coarse geometry of a graph will extend to a length space. \end{Remark} \begin{proof} By taking any length space $X$, fixing constants $\delta>\epsilon>0$ and picking a set of points $S$ such that $\epsilon$ balls around $S$ cover $X$, a graph can be constructed whose vertices are the points in $S$, with edges between them if their $\delta$ balls intersect.
-The natural function taking $x\in X$ to the closest point of $S$ will be a quasi-isometry with constants $a=\delta,b=2\epsilon$. \end{proof}
+\begin{Remark} Any length space is quasi-isometric to some graph.
+As such, most results proven about the coarse geometry of a graph will extend to a length space. \end{Remark} \begin{proof} By taking any length space $X$, and fixing a constant $\epsilon>1$ we take a set of points $S$ such that the $\epsilon$ balls around $S$ cover $X$ and any two points in $S$ are more than $\epsilon$ apart.
+A graph can be constructed whose vertices are the points in $S$, with edges between them if $2\epsilon$ balls intersect.
+The natural function taking each $x\in X$ to the closest point of $S$ will be a quasi-isometry. \end{proof}

 \begin{Definition}\textbf{($n$-edge bottlenecking)} A graph $G$ is said to have $n$-edge bottlenecking if for any two disjoint connected sets $X,Y\subset V(G)$, there exists a set $S\subseteq E(G)$ of size $n$ such that for any $X,Y$ path $P$ contains an element of $S$. \end{Definition}